 Great social media graphics have the power to catch your audience’s attention, but the use of killer headlines can drive clicks up the roof.
-According to Hootsuite, businesses are trooping to Instagram and other social media channels, making it doubly difficult to get prospects to notice your startup.
-This is the reason you need to level up your social media post design with compelling headlines.
+According to Hootsuite, businesses are running to Instagram and other social media channels, making it difficult to get prospects to notice your startup.
+This is the reason you need to level up your social media campaigns with compelling headlines.

 Lyft is a ridesharing company based in San Francisco, California, and uses colorful social media design on their Facebook posts.
 What makes their posts exciting and captivating are the short but quirky headlines they use.
 These examples correctly show how your social media graphic design can become more compelling and intriguing to prospects.

 Looking through some of Upworthy’s Facebook posts, you’ll think that they’ve mastered the art of catchy headlines.
 They capture the audience’s interest using a good hook of a headline that truly delivers.
 This goes to show that clickbait will just turn off your followers instead of engaging them with stories that they would love to read.

 You might think that emojis aren’t worthy of anybody’s time.
 Sure, they may look unprofessional at first, but a SaaS startup Scoro study shows otherwise.
 They found out that Facebook Ads that use emojis have higher click-through rates (CTRs) than those that don’t.
 Here are some examples you can get inspiration from:

 Sprouts Cooking School in Indiana uses emojis on most of its Facebook posts.
 It works for them as they are a cooking school geared towards families and small businesses.
 The emojis add that special human touch that makes them endearing to their followers.